bookofproofs/bookofproofs.github.io/_sources/history/19th-century/nightingale.md

 ### Mathematical Profile (Excerpt):
 * Named after the city of her birth, Nightingale was born at the Villa Colombia in Florence, Italy, on 12 May 1820.
-* Her parents, William Edward Nightingale and his wife Frances Smith, were touring Europe for the first two years of their marriage.
-* Nightingale's elder sister had been born in Naples the year before.
 * The Nightingales gave their first born the Greek name for the city, which was Parthenope.
 * William Nightingale had been born with the surname Shore but he had changed it to Nightingale after inheriting from a rich relative, Peter Nightingale of Lea, near Matlock, Derbyshire.
-* When Nightingale was about five years old her father bought a house called Embley near Romsey in Hampshire.
-* The early education of Parthenope and Florence was placed in the hands of governesses, later their Cambridge educated father took over the responsibility himself.
 * Nightingale loved her lessons and had a natural ability for studying.
-* Under her father's influence Nightingale became acquainted with the classics, Euclid, Aristotle, the Bible, and political matters.
-* Although William Nightingale loved mathematics and had bequeathed this love to his daughter, he urged her to study subjects more appropriate for a woman.
 * After many long emotional battles, Nightingale's parents finally gave their permission and allowed her to be tutored in mathematics.
 * Nightingale was said to be Sylvester's most distinguished pupil.
-* Lessons included learning arithmetic, geometry and algebra and prior to Nightingale entered nursing, she spent time tutoring children in these subjects.
 * Nightingale's interest in mathematics extended beyond the subject matter.
 * One of the people who also influenced Nightingale was the Belgian scientist Quetelet.
 * Religion played an important part in Nightingale's life.
 * Her unbiased view on religion, unusual at the time, was owed to the liberal outlook Nightingale found in her home.
 * Although her parents were from a Unitarian background, Frances Nightingale found a more conventional denomination preferable and the girls were brought up as members of the Church of England.
 * On 7 February 1837 Nightingale believed she heard her calling from God, whilst walking in the garden at Embley, although at this time though she did not know what this calling was.
-* Nightingale developed an interest in the social issues of the time, but in 1845 her family was firmly against the suggestion of Nightingale gaining any hospital experience.
-* While Nightingale was on a tour of Europe and Egypt starting in 1849, with family friends Charles and Selina Bracebridge, she had the chance to study the different hospital systems.
 * In early 1850 Nightingale began her training as a nurse at the Institute of St Vincent de Paul in Alexandria, Egypt, which was a hospital run by the Roman Catholic Church.
 * Nightingale visited Pastor Theodor Fliedner's hospital at Kaiserswerth, near Düsseldorf, in July 1850.
 * Nightingale returned to Kaiserswerth, in 1851, to undertake 3 months of nursing training at the Institute for Protestant Deaconesses and from Germany she moved to a hospital in St Germain, near Paris, run by the Sisters of Mercy.